 You can add an empty subgroup from the home page for the group.

-To view a Group page
+To view a group page

-To view a Group page, click the name of the group in the group list.
+Click the name of the group in the group list.

-The Home Page for the group displays the Application Mapping tab.
+The Home page for the group displays the Application Mapping tab.

 For more information, see Viewing created groups.